alexmickelson/brailleLearning/README.md

 - [ ] assignment total points
-- [ ] null grade if not graded yet
+- [x] null grade if not graded yet
+- [ ] show assignment as complete on homepage if there are submissions

+## style requirements

+- [ ] everything mildly rounded
+  - [ ] date label
+  - [ ] student assignment list
+  - [ ] admin navigation

+- [ ] light mode color scheme
+- [ ] datetime labels need to all be the same size and indentation

 Hear